OpenLightingProject/ola/tools/logic/README.md

 checking for SaleaeDeviceApi.h... yes
 ```

-For other devices supported by sigrok, check out tools/sigrok/README.md.
+For sniffing with other logic analysers supported by sigrok, check out
+tools/sigrok/README.md and the sigrok_rdm_sniffer.